Schuylkill and Susquehanna Navigation Company: 18th century

 In April 1790, Maclay surveyed "...the Swatara Creek and Quitapahilla Creek to Old's Iron Works, then by to Lebanon; (noting that) the Quitapahilla can be made navigable for boats of 5 tons."
 On Dec.
 14, 1790, Maclay and the other commissioners reported on their recommendations for rivers west of the Allegheny Front or barrier range.
 They recommend three routes; one via the Juniata and two using the West branch.
 The first uses the Juniata to go over the barrier range at Poplar Run gap to the Kiskiminetas, a tributary of the Allegheny River.
-The two West branch of the Susquehanna river routes, one via the north branch of Sinnemahoning Creek, a tributary of the West branch and thence over the barrier range to the Allegheny river, and one via west branch of the Sinnemahoning Creek and thence also over the barrier range to the Allegheny river.
+The two West branch of the Susquehanna river routes, one via the north branch of Sinnemahoning Creek, a tributary of the West branch and thence over the barrier range to the Allegheny River, and one via west branch of the Sinnemahoning Creek and thence also over the barrier range to the Allegheny river.
 They also recommended the Allegheny and French Creek with portage to Lake Erie.

 Maclay and the other commissioners found that most of the waterways could be constructed, but several portages were recommended to reduce costs such as the Lebanon summit crossing of four miles, a road from French Creek to Presque Isle on Lake Erie and an 18 mi portage over the Allegheny Mountains at Poplar run.
 The latter crossing was south of the route eventually selected in 1831 for the Portage Railroad which, when built, was 36 mi in length.
 Both the 1791 and 1831 routes converged on the Little Conemaugh River as the route into Pittsburgh.

-On Feb.
-10, 1791, reports were given on the second round of river surveys regarding improvements to the Delaware River from the bay to the New York state line.
-Improvements were also recommended for the Schuylkill river with a portage road or canal from Reading to the Susquehanna River, as well as improvements for the North and West Branches of the Susquehanna and a second Allegheny portage to reach Lake Erie.
+On February 10, 1791, reports were given on the second round of river surveys regarding improvements to the Delaware River from the bay to the New York state line.
+Improvements were also recommended for the Schuylkill river with a portage road or canal from Reading to the Susquehanna River, and improvements for the North and West Branches of the Susquehanna and a second Allegheny portage to reach Lake Erie.

-Susquehanna and Schuylkill Navigation

-The Society proposed in its 1791 report to use the Schuylkill river itself from Philadelphia up to "...Tulpehocken Creek, near Reading, continuing on the Tulpehocken as far as practicable."
+The Society proposed in its 1791 report to use the Schuylkill River from Philadelphia up to "...Tulpehocken Creek, near Reading, continuing on the Tulpehocken as far as practicable."
 Critically, the Society had yet to recommend or devise a way over the summit near Lebanon joining the "...Quitapahilla and Swatara creeks, the latter leading to the Susquehanna ..." river.
 The proposed mileages were: